nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 ```bash
 helm install kyverno-operator nirmata/enterprise-kyverno-operator -n nirmata-system --create-namespace [--version v0.3.2-rc1 or equivalent version if using RC] --set licenseManger.licenseKey=xxxx --set licenseManager.apiKey=xxxx> -f oldValuesWithHelmModified.yaml
 ```

+### Modify 'spec' sections in kyverno CR if changed manually
+In case there was any direct change done to the kyvernoes CR outside helm, then those changes needed to applied manually again using `kubectl edit` or equivalent.
+Mainly, changes to the `spec.helm.values` section of Kyvernoes CR.
+Within these also, some parameters might need to migrated as per the `New Chart Values` section of the [Kyverno 1.10 migration guide](https://github.com/kyverno/kyverno/blob/release-1.10/charts/kyverno/README.md#migrating-from-v2-to-v3).

+### Create/Delete Modify PolicySet CRs if changed manually
+Similar to the `spec` section of the kyverno CR described above, if manual addition/deletion or changes to PolicySet CRs had been done outside of helm commands, those need to be applied again using values in the PolicySet backup yamls.
+For instance, parameters such as helm chart repo or username/passwords, policy validationfailureaction settings saved in the policyset backups need to be reapplied in the new policyset resource definitions.

 ### Reinstall migrated custom policies
 Modify the other custom policies created (backed up earlier) if needed, such that they follow the guidelines described in [breaking changes in Kyverno 1.10](https://github.com/kyverno/kyverno/releases/tag/v1.10.0), in case of breaking changes.